Horton Mill Community Primary School

 How can I be involved?

-We see parent involvement as essential.
 We will run a parent event every half term which we will invite you to.

 There will be a parents meeting in Autumn and Spring and you will receive a report of your child’s progress in Summer.